miled/wordpress-social-login/readme.txt

 * WSL Widget is now more flexible than before and can be fully customized to fit you website theme.
 * Introducing new providers : Reddit, Disqus and PixelPin.
 * A number of bugfixes, small enhancements and visual updates.
+* WSL Hooks has been reworked and few hooks have been depreciated in favour of new ones.
+For more information, see: http://hybridauth.sourceforge.net/wsl/hooks.html

 = 2.1.3 =